28 JAN 2025

 Costs and stall sizes

 Despite Camden’s popularity, stall costs aren’t set in stone.
-However, according to the latest details, a stall can start from £20 on a Monday and go up to around £80 on the weekends, depending on exact location, footfall, and availability.
+However, according to the latest details, a stall can start from £20 on a Monday and go up to around £80 on weekends, depending on exact location, footfall, and availability.

 Do make a note of how much room you need for your product displays and factor that into your decision.